-§ 202-39 Mandatory Conservation Subdivision for Major Subdivisions.
+§ 202-39 Mandatory Conservation Subdivision for Major Subdivisions~~cluster.~~

-- A. All major subdivisions in all zoning districts shall be designed pursuant to this Article, and Town Zoning Law Section 260-91. - B. The conservation subdivision shall result in 50% of the parcel being permanently preserved open space.
-The built portion of the parcel may be designed to have structures in a clustered pattern of buildings, or in a more widespread pattern where house sites are strategically located to meet the purposes of this Article and the Town Zoning Law. - C. However, where a conservation subdivision is proposed in the R1.5, HR, HC, and NC zoning districts, the lots shall be laid out so that the new structures are sited as a traditional neighborhood pursuant to Section 202-42 (A) (2) in order to promote traditional development patterns in those locations.
+- A. All major subdivisions in all zoning districts shall be designed pursuant to this Article section, and Town Zoning Law Section 260-91 of the Zoning Law and Section 202, Article IX. - B. The conservation subdivision shall result in 50% of the parcel being permanently preserved open space.
+The built portion of the parcel may be designed to have structures in a clustered pattern of buildings, or in a more widespread pattern where house sites are strategically located to meet the purposes of this Article and the Town Zoning Law.

+C. However, where a conservation subdivision is proposed in the R1.5, HR, HC, and NC zoning districts, the lots shall be laid out so that the new structures are sited as a ~~clustered, traditional neighborhood~~ pursuant to Section 202-42 (A) (2) in order to promote traditional development patterns in those locations.
 The 50% open space shall still be required.